bexiturley/pands-project/README.md

 ***

-## The different names of the Iris and how many there is
+## The different names of the Iris and the number of them

 *(data['species'].unique())*
 *print(data.groupby('species').size())*